-The DDR2 SDRAM provides for programmable read or write burst lengths of four or eight locations.
-DDR2 SDRAM supports interrupting a burst read of eight with another read or a burst write of eight with another write.
-An auto precharge function may be enabled to provide a self-timed row precharge that is initiated at the end of the burst access.
+The DDR2 SDRAM provides for programmable READ or WRITE burst lengths of four or eight locations.
+DDR2 SDRAM supports interrupting a burst READ of eight with another READ or a burst WRITE of eight with another WRITE.
+An AUTO PRECHARGE function may be enabled to provide a self-timed row precharge that is initiated at the end of the burst access.

-As with standard DDR SDRAM, the pipelined, multibank architecture of DDR2 SDRAM enables concurrent operation, thereby providing high, effective bandwidth by hiding row precharge and activation time.
+As with standard DDR SDRAMs, the pipelined, multibank architecture of DDR2 SDRAMs allows for concurrent operation, thereby providing high, effective bandwidth by hiding row precharge and activation time.